Defend the right to protest

 The Act also threatens to criminalise the way of life of Gypsy, Romany and Travellers, who increasingly lack legal stopping places.

 As Home Secretary, Priti Patel attempted to insert even more draconian measures into the Police, Crime, Sentencing and Courts Bill as it moved from the House of Commons to the House of Lords, but the Lords successfully rejected these.
+However these measures were reintroduced in the Public Order Act 2023.

 Serious Disruption Prevention Orders: These orders effectively ban certain individuals from participating in protests on the basis that they have either been convicted on two prior occasions of protest-related crimes, or have caused 'serious disruption' (without conviction) on two prior occasions.
 This gives total discretion to the authorities as to how they define 'serious disruption'.
 SDPOs restrict the exercise of a fundamental right of peaceful assembly.
 They could involve restricting online activity or even electronic tagging.